Meadowlarke/Bibliography/Kopfstein-Penk2015.md

 56: Including lowbrow references in the highbrow: the Beatles and The Kinks.

 57: Including material specifically focussed at children.

-#Z: Bernstein referenced the Kazoo five times across the series and even programmed a kazoo concerto.

 58: The integrality of fun in Bernstein's pedagogy.